were getting chipped away by the people who the Trump administration put in power and their policies

 The government says it plans to erase civil rights protections for trans people

 DOJ argues that the Civil Rights Act doesn’t protect workers from sexual orientation discrimination, giving the green light for bosses to fire gay and lesbian workers

 DOJ says the 1964 Civil Rights Act doesn’t prohibit job discrimination based on gender identity, giving the green light for bosses to fire transgender workers

 DOJ rescinds civil rights protections for transgender students

 “I shudder to think of what could happen if my daughter... has to go to a hospital where a Christian doctor might have a moral objection to her.”

-Restrictions on LGBTQ people’s rights harm the more than 10 million Americans who identify as LGBTQ, as well as their friends and families.
-The administration’s efforts to chip away at LGBTQ people’s rights could cause many of them to lose access to health care — including those who are low income; living with chronic illness; or have pre-existing conditions, like HIV.
+Restrictions on LGBTQ+ people’s rights harm the more than 10 million Americans who identify as LGBTQ+, as well as their friends and families.
+The Trump administration’s efforts to chip away at LGBTQ+ people’s rights was set to cause many of them to lose access to health care — including those who are low income; living with chronic illness; or have pre-existing conditions, like HIV.

 The administration’s other efforts against the LGBTQ+ community include a refusal rule to let health care workers deny services to LGBTQ+ people, a new government office to protect those providers, rolling back non-discrimination protections in health care coverage, and cutting federal funding for LGBTQ+ programs.